Looking for a Bible verse for depression?

 Let me explain how this scripture helped with my depressed season and helped me re-calibrate a bit.

 Wait.
 I should be clear about depression.

-I do not in anyway want to take away from people who suffer with real (or clinical) depression.
+I do not in any way want to take away from people who suffer from real (or clinical) depression.

 Mine was just emotional exhaustion related to hormones, work stress, and not taking very good care of myself.

 I want to be clear because real depression exists and I never want to be flippant about it.

 Christian Woman, depression is nothing to be ashamed of and it’s nothing that only scripture can remedy.
 For genuine, dogged depression, you need help and it’s ok to need help.

 On the other hand, if you suffer from lingering depression, please get real help from a professional (not just a person in ministry), but someone who has been educated to understand the human brain.

 Back to my Bible verse for depression.